abrazinskas/Copycat-abstractive-opinion-summarizer/README.md

 Our model is trained on two different collections of customer reviews - [Amazon](https://cseweb.ucsd.edu/~jmcauley/datasets.html) and [Yelp](https://www.yelp.nl/dataset/challenge).
 The evaluation was performed on human-annotated summaries based on both datasets.

-### Preprocessing of Unsupervised Data
+### Unsupervised data

-To train the model, one needs to download the datasets from the official websites.
-Both are publicly available, free of charge.
+The dataset for [Yelp](https://abrazinskas.s3-eu-west-1.amazonaws.com/downloads/projects/copycat/data/yelp.zip) and [Amazon](https://abrazinskas.s3-eu-west-1.amazonaws.com/downloads/projects/copycat/data/amazon.zip) can be downloaded and put to the `/data` folder with amazon and yelp folders.

-The model expects a certain format of input, which can be obtained by preprocessing the downloaded data using the [provided preprocessing scripts](preprocessing/).
+If one needs to preprocess data from raw files, both Amazon and Yelp raw files, please refer to [provided preprocessing scripts](preprocessing/)

 ### Input Data Format